NORTH MELBOURNE PRIMARY SCHOOL,

 The school’s upper level of outdoor learning, active and passive recreation has been designed as an extension to the ground level topography, featuring a multi-court, rebound wall, amphitheatre, dedicated outdoor learning deck and kitchen garden, with surfacing treatments and planting carefully designed to enable smooth transitions between learning and play.

 As the outdoor environment of the kindergarten, the rooftop landscape utilises the same undulating, topographic language, formed to accommodate play and exploration at a pre-school age group, integrating experiences of nature, sensory and creative play, and physical exploration.
-Versatility and adaptability are supported by moveable furniture and mobile play equipment that enables the space to be endlessly reconfigured for engaging learning and play activities, tailored to the needs of teachers and students.

 Photo credit: John Gollings